-The Anticoagulation Forum published guidance in the Journal of Thrombosis and Thrombolysis on (Stevens et al., 2016):
+The Anticoagulation Forum published guidelines on the evaluation and treatment of hereditary and acquired thrombophilia in the Journal of Thrombosis and Thrombolysis.1

-"Do not perform thrombophilia testing following an episode of provoked VTE.
-A positive thrombophilia evaluation is not a sufficient basis to offer extended anticoagulation following

-- an episode of provoked VTE. - Do not perform thrombophilia testing in patients following an episode of unprovoked VTE.
+- "Do not perform thrombophilia testing following an episode of provoked VTE.
+A positive thrombophilia evaluation is not a sufficient basis to offer extended anticoagulation following an episode of provoked VTE. - Do not perform thrombophilia testing in patients following an episode of unprovoked VTE.
 If a patient with unprovoked VTE and low bleeding risk is planning to stop anticoagulation, test for thrombophilia if test results would change this decision.
-A negative thrombophilia evaluation is not a sufficient basis to stop anticoagulants following an episode of unprovoked VTE in a patient with low bleeding risk and willingness to continue therapy.
-Heterozygosity for FVL or PGM does not increase the predicted risk of recurrence after unprovoked VTE to a clinically significant degree. - Do not test for thrombophilia in asymptomatic family members of patients with VTE or hereditary thrombophilia.
-As a family history of VTE confers an excess risk of thrombosis, relatives should be counseled regarding use of prophylaxis in high risk situations. - Do not test for thrombophilia in asymptomatic family members of patients with VTE or hereditary thrombophilia who are contemplating use of estrogen.
-If a woman contemplating estrogen use has a first-degree relative with VTE and a known hereditary thrombophilia, test for that thrombophilia if the result would change the decision to use estrogen. - Do not perform thrombophilia testing at the time of VTE diagnosis or during the initial 3-month course of anticoagulant therapy.
+A negative thrombophilia evaluation is not a sufficient basis to stop anticoagulants following an episode of unprovoked VTE in a patient with low bleeding risk and willingness to continue therapy. - Heterozygosity for FVL or PGM does not increase the predicted risk of recurrence after unprovoked VTE to a clinically significant degree. - Do not test for thrombophilia in asymptomatic family members of patients with VTE or hereditary thrombophilia.
+As a family history of VTE confers an excess risk of thrombosis, relatives should be counseled regarding use of prophylaxis in high-risk situations. - Do not test for thrombophilia in asymptomatic family members of patients with VTE or hereditary thrombophilia who are contemplating use of estrogen.
+If an [individual] is contemplating estrogen use has a first-degree relative with VTE and a known hereditary thrombophilia, test for that thrombophilia if the result would change the decision to use estrogen. - Do not perform thrombophilia testing at the time of VTE diagnosis or during the initial 3-month course of anticoagulant therapy.
 When testing for thrombophilias following VTE, use either a 2-stage testing approach or perform testing after a minimum of 3 months of anticoagulant therapy has been completed, and anticoagulants have been held. - Do not test for thrombophilia in asymptomatic family members of patients with VTE or hereditary thrombophilia who are contemplating pregnancy.
-If a woman contemplating pregnancy has a first-degree relative with VTE and a known hereditary thrombophilia... test for that thrombophilia if the result would change VTE prophylaxis decisions" (Stevens et al., 2016).
+If [an individual] contemplating pregnancy has a first-degree relative with VTE and a known hereditary thrombophilia... test for that thrombophilia if the result would change VTE prophylaxis decisions."1